-It became known as Frithville County School in 1947 and the senior pupils were transferred to Stickney CE School in 1949.
+In 1947 the school became known as the Frithville County School and senior pupils were transferred to Stickney CE School in 1949.
 The name Frithville Primary School has been used since September 1999.